This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 This recipe is not designed to be a pecan pie.
 While the filling is somewhat the same, the crust in this recipe would not hold up in a pie dish.

 Yes, these pecan pie bars can be made 24 hours in advance.
 Keep in mind that the crust can begin to absorb some of the filling and become soft.
 However, the bars should be fine if consumed within 24 hours.
-Alternatively, the bars can be frozen and consumed within three months.
+Alternatively, the bars can be frozen and consumed within 3 months.

 Have I Convinced You to Make This Recipe?